 So should you book Disney VIP Tours?
 And which ones should you book?

 If I were traveling during the Christmas peak time with people who hadn’t been to the parks before, I would ABSOLUTELY book a private tour for Magic Kingdom.
-That time of year is so crowded and chaotic; I wouldn’t want to invest so much in a vacation without it.
+Crowds run highest at this time of year; I wouldn’t want to invest so much in a vacation without it.

 If I were organizing a multi-generational trip to Disney World, I would also use the services of a VIP tour to assign the leadership to a knowledgeable nonmember of the family to keep everyone happy on a vacation that the grandparents or parents spent a pretty penny on for the grandkids.